 – About 5 minutes before the cake is done, you can place thin slices of oranges on top of the cake.
 It gives it a nice texture and design to the cake

 – If you don’t want the rose water in the icing, you can add it to the cake mix.
-Or, you can do what I did and add it to both
+Or, you can do what I did and add it to both.
+Did you know that you can make your very own rose hip syrup to use in this recipe?

 Why I love this olive oil pumpkin cake

-Take a look at that perfect texture of this olive oil cake!
-Its light and airy.
+Take a look at the perfect texture of this olive oil cake!
+It’s light and airy.

-Do not skip the rose water because it really makes this recipe taste heavenly!
+Do not skip the rose water because it makes this recipe taste heavenly!

 Olive oil cake origin

 Olive oil producing countries have long since used it in their baking because it makes the dessert very sweet.
-They have used in breads, cakes and all kinds of desserts
+They are used in breads, cakes, and all kinds of desserts

 ❓ Answering Common Questions

 No, not at all.
 The olive oil doesn’t add flavor to this cake.
 It’s mostly here as a replacement for the eggs.
-It also makes the cake very moist and spongy.
+It gives this cake a very spongy and moist texture.
+Plus it’s a very dense cake.

-If you have leftover pumpkin puree, check out how I preserve the pumpkin puree and use it all year round.
+If you have leftover pumpkin puree, check out how I preserve it and use it all year round.
+And, if you love this vegan dessert, I have a collection of the best vegan desserts!

 How to bake this cake